storj/docs/app/(docs)/object-mount/getting-started/configuring-credentials/page.md

 If you have an S3-compatible object storage solution from another provider, you will first need to configure S3 API access.

 {% callout type="note"  %}
 If you are trying to access S3 through an EC2 instance configured with an IAM role, no further configuration is needed and Object Mount will automatically authenticate using the AWS-managed configuration.
-You can skip to [getting-started-how-to-use](TODO getting-started-how-to-use).
+You can skip to [Enabling Object Mount](./enabling-object-mount).
 {% /callout %}

 ## Getting your credentials

 {% callout type="warning"  %}
 Any credentials you use need to have sufficient permissions in order for Object Mount to discover and manage your data.
 This needs to include permission to list buckets.
-If this is not possible or desired, you must use the `cuno creds pair` options, for which instructions can be found [here](TODO user-guide-pair-containers)`.
+If this is not possible or desired, you must use the `cuno creds pair` options, for which instructions can be found [here](user-guide-pair-containers)`.
 {% /callout %}

 {% tabs %}